siderolabs/talos/website/content/v1.4/talos-guides/install/single-board-computers/odroid_hc4.md

 - `talosctl`
 - A microSD card to prepare the unit with
 - An additional microSD card, USB stick, or SATA drive to boot Talos from
+- A USB keyboard or a UART module to use the serial console

 Download the latest `talosctl`: